zeta12ti/parse_duration/README.md

 );
 ```

 ## Documentation
 Documentation may be found [on docs.rs](https://docs.rs/parse_duration).

+## Minimum Rust version policy
+This crate's minimum supported rustc version is 1.28.0.

+The current tentative policy is that the minimum Rust version required to use this crate can be increased in minor version updates.
+For example, if regex 1.0 requires Rust 1.20.0, then regex 1.0.z for all values of z will also require Rust 1.20.0 or newer.
+However, regex 1.y for y > 0 may require a newer minimum version of Rust.

+In general, this crate will be conservative with respect to the minimum supported version of Rust.

 ## License
 This software is licensed under the MIT License.

 ## Contributing
 Feel free to file an issue or submit a pull request if there's a bug you want fixed